Skip to content

 Frequently Asked Questions

-Can you tell the difference between lossy and lossless with your eyes?
+Can you actually see the difference between lossy and lossless?

 Is PNG always lossless?